 Unfortunately, we cannot stop here either.

-Stock prices react excessively to cash-flows
+Stock prices react excessively to cash-flows during recessions

 We need to talk about the last part of the definition of stock prices: discount rates.
 Research shows that discount rates move counter-cyclically, increasing in bad times and dropping in good.
 From our definition of stock prices, this means that stock prices should fall by more than dividends in bad times, if discount rates increase in bad times.